 - Unreimbursed Medical Expenses exceeding 10% of your Adjusted Gross Income

 Qualifying for various tax deductions: Like tax credits, many of these deductions have strict eligibility requirements based on your AGI and other factors.

-Most taxpayers find it easier to use a tax product such as H&R Block to calculate their tax deductions instead of trying to do it by hand.
+Most taxpayers find it easier to use a tax product such as H&R Block to calculate their tax deductions instead of doing it by hand.

 Tax Deductions – Should You Take the Standard Deduction or Itemize?

 Taxpayers have the option of itemizing their deductions on their tax return or simply claiming the Standard Deduction (explained above).

 You can only choose one or the other.
 The best way to decide is to complete your taxes, add up your deductions and take the one that offers you the best overall deduction.